d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 So far so good: we’ve configured our first route so that in the end we expect to be able to build a single menu item by using the route configuration.

-The next step is to create the navigation component (`AppNav.vue`) that will extract the `meta` information from the route for the menu item and render it.
+The next step is to create the navigation component (`AppNav`) that extracts the `meta` information from the route for the menu item and render it.
 Therefore we have to filter for the occurrence of our provided meta data as we only want to display menu items that have a `label` configured in the `meta` information.

 The result is an array of all relevant routes.
-We iterate over the items with `v-for` and we will pass each element to a new component `NavItem.vue` that takes a route configuration object for rendering a single navigation menu item.
+We iterate over the items with `v-for` and pass each element to a new component `NavItem` that takes a route configuration object for rendering a single navigation menu item.

 ```html
 <script setup lang="ts">